Skip to content

 Camp Administration

-Aside from the male SS administrators, the camp staff included only female guards assigned to oversee and discipline the prisoners.
+Aside from the male SS administrators, the camp staff included only female guards assigned to oversee and discipline the incarcerated individuals.
 These female guards were not members of the SS, but were members of the so-called "female civilian employees of the SS."
 Beginning in 1942, Ravensbrück also served as one of the main training camps for female SS guards.

 Conditions